-The $20 membership dues to join now in 2018 will carry over into 2019!
-Being a start up club and trying to put on our first show, there are lots of expenses that require funding.
-We also want to get off to a good start to bring continued value to members through educational programs, meetings, newsletters, and robust website content.
+Memberships are $25 and are good for one calendar year.
+Being a start up club and trying to put on our first shows, there are lots of expenses that require funding.
+We also want to get off to a good start to bring continued value to members through educational programs, meetings, and robust website content.

 Are my membership dues tax deductible?

 Yes!
-Hill Country Mini Milkers is a non-profit organization with 501(c)(3) status pending application approval.
+Hill Country Mini Milkers is a non-profit organization with 501(c)(3) status.
 Your membership dues and donations are tax deductible.

 Will I have a voice in how the club operates?